 Also popular, especially for organic stains, are enzymatic cleaners.
 These use sets of enzymes to break down the molecules of the staining substance.
 Lipases, for example, break down lipids like olive oil.
 Many of these are more environmentally friendly than their harsher brethren.
 But these cleaners can vary widely in concentration and the type of enzymes used.
 For this reason, we use them in specific cases.

 And for the toughest of the tough stains, we use solvents like rubbing alcohol and acids.
-These harsher cleansers let us dissolve, grind off, or corrode away the tenacious color.
+These harsher cleansers let us dissolve, grind off, or corrode away the tenacious colour.

 So right now let’s tell you some ways that we use to do stain removal!